 To efficiently load the files off the system, it is necessary to compress them.

-Now to test the that the file is being created in the correct location Aider can be used to make unit tests:
+Now to test that the file is being created in the correct location Aider can be used to make unit tests:

 Stage 3: Load file to HTTP endpoint